-10.3.
-Shareholders
+10.3 Shareholders

-10.3.1.
-Income distributions
+10.3.1 Income distributions

 Any income distribution made by the Company, unless designated by the Company as an interest distribution, will be treated as if it were a dividend from a UK company.
 No deduction of UK income tax is made from a dividend distribution.
-From 6 April 2016, the tax credit on dividends paid by UK companies will be removed.
-Instead, the first £5,000 of dividend income paid to individuals will be exempt from income tax.
-Dividend income in excess of this amount will be taxed at a rate of either 7.5% (for basic rate taxpayers), 32.5% (for higher rate taxpayers), or 38.1% for additional rate tax payers.

 Corporate Shareholders within the charge to UK corporation tax receive this income distribution as franked investment income to the extent that the distribution relates to underlying franked investment income (before deduction of expenses, but net of UK corporation tax) for the period in respect of which the distribution is made.
-Any part of the distribution which is not received as franked investment income is deemed to be an annual payment from which income tax at the rate of 20% has been deducted.
+Any part of the distribution which is not received as franked investment income taxable as if it were an annual payment in the hands of the Shareholder and is subject to corporation tax.

-10.3.2.
-Income equalisation
+10.3.2 Income equalisation

-The first income allocation received by an investor after buying Shares may include an amount of income equalisation.
+The first income allocation received by an investor after buying Shares may include an amount of income equalisation, which will be shown on the issued tax voucher.
 This is effectively a repayment of the income equalisation paid by the investor as part of the purchase price.
 It is a return of capital, and is not taxable.
 Rather it should be deducted from the acquisition cost of the Shares for capital gains tax purposes.

-10.3.3.
-Capital gains
+10.3.3 Capital gains

-Shareholders who are resident in the UK for tax purposes may be liable to capital gains tax or, where the Shareholder is a company, corporation tax in respect of gains arising from the sale, exchange or other disposal of Shares (including Switches between Sub-funds but not Switches between Classes in respect of the same Sub-fund).
+Shareholders who are resident in the UK for tax purposes may be liable to capital gains tax or, where the Shareholder is a company, corporation tax in respect of gains arising from the sale, exchange or other disposal of Shares (including Switches between Subfunds but not Switches between Classes in respect of the same Sub-fund).

-Capital gains made by individual Shareholders on disposals from all chargeable sources of investment will be tax free if the net gain (after deduction of allowable losses) falls within an individual's annual capital gains exemption (£12,000 for tax year 2019/20).
+Capital gains made by individual Shareholders on disposals from all chargeable sources of investment will be tax free if the net gain (after deduction of allowable losses) falls within an individual's annual capital gains exemption.